zorbaTheRainy/autotranslate/README.md

 ### Pre-Consumption Script

 You could use the autotranslate.py Python script directly as a Paperless Pre-Consumption script.
-The documentation for [the Pre-Consumption scrip function is here](https://docs.paperless-ngx.com/advanced_usage/#pre-consume-script).
+The documentation for [the Pre-Consumption script function is here](https://docs.paperless-ngx.com/advanced_usage/#pre-consume-script).

 The reason I don't recommend this is because it would run all files imported/consumed into Paperless through the DeepL API, eating up you monthly quota.
 But it is possible.